OpenKneeboard/OpenKneeboard/docs/compatibility/games.md

 Legacy Oculus API (OVR):

 - where possible, OpenXR is *strongly* recommended instead
-- only Link or Air Link are supported
+- only Link, Air Link, or Virtual Desktop are supported
-- Virtual Desktop or other similar tools are only supported via SteamVR or OpenXR.
-Virtual Desktop is likely to be supported in the future - any updates will be on issue #608

-Leagcy SteamVR API (OpenVR): where possible, OpenXR is *strongly* recommended instead
+Legacy SteamVR API (OpenVR): where possible, OpenXR is *strongly* recommended instead

 32-bit games: